neutrinoceros/idefix_cli/README.md

 compiler = g++
 ```

-A prefered conf system can also be store as
+A prefered conf system can also be stored as
 ```ini
 # idefix.cfg